Dungjava/Anticheat/README.md

 # Anticheat Compatibility
-I just make for fun but you should learn to choose anticheat for your server or support geyser Do note that this is a community-compiled list and is incomplete!
+I just make for fun but you should learn to choose anticheat for your server or support geyser.
+Do note that this is a community-compiled list and is incomplete!
 If you wish to update or add to this list, feel free.